End of Year Financial Checklist

 Invest for Life’s Major Goals

 Lending.
 The lending (including mortgage) environment is perhaps the most interesting it’s ever been.
-The all-time low interest rates are just one factor – banks and other lenders are adopting interesting approaches to different situations such as first home buyers, existing homeowners, and investors.
+Interest rates are just one factor – banks and other lenders are adopting interesting approaches to different situations such as first home buyers, existing homeowners, and investors.
 This means it might be a great time for you to adjust your mortgage to suit you, or even consider property investment.

 Manage risk.
 A proper insurance review is a detailed process, especially as the risks of missing something are so high!
 In summary, address and contact info will need checking, and other updates might be needed for things like: